Correction: A previous version of this post did not list Michael J. Rossano as a co-author of the poster. PRIM&R regrets the error.

-PRIM&R's Poster Program is a highlight of our annual conferences, giving members of our community the chance to share their research and/or innovative programs—as a poster—with their peers.
-Their work often doesn't stop there—many poster authors continue their research or program long after the conference.
-Read on for more from Deirdre Lombardi, MPH, CPH, CHES, Challace Pahlevan-Ibrekic, CIP, MS, Brenda Ruotolo, BA, CIP, and Alan Teller, CIP, who presented a poster titled Development of a Specialized IRB for Genetics and Genomics Research, at the 2016 Advancing Ethical Research Conference (AER16).
+PRIM&R’s Poster Program is a highlight of our annual conferences, giving members of our community the chance to share their research and/or innovative programs—as a poster—with their peers.
+Their work often doesn’t stop there—many poster authors continue their research or program long after the conference.
+Read on for more from Deirdre Lombardi, MPH, CPH, CHES, Challace Pahlevan-Ibrekic, CIP, MS, Brenda Ruotolo, BA, CIP, and Alan Teller, CIP, about a poster titled Development of a Specialized IRB for Genetics and Genomics Research.
+This poster was authored by Lombardi, Michael J. Rossano, Ruotolo, and Teller, and presented at the 2016 Advancing Ethical Research Conference (AER16).

 In 2015, Columbia University conceptualized a “Genetics IRB” specifically to handle research for which the primary aim is “next generation sequencing.”
 At the time we presented our poster at AER16 in November 2016, we anticipated that the Genetics IRB would not only increase the efficiency of the review process, but would also provide the most consistent approach to the complex issues often raised in the review of Genetics/Genomics Research.
 We anticipated a number of benefits from the development of this specialized IRB including:

 - Expert understanding and awareness of the science